flowable/flowable-examples/async-history/async-history-jms-jta-cfg/README.md

 ### Code

-The [example process](src/main/resources/test-process.bpmn20.xml) and [code to run it](src/main/java/org/flowable/Example.java) is exactly the same as in the other async history examples.
+The [example process](src/main/resources/test-process.bpmn20.xml) and [code to run it](src/main/java/org/flowable/Example.java) is exactly the same as in the other Async History examples.

-The configuration class is where the changes are and can be found at [src/main/java/org/flowable/Configuration](src/main/java/org/flowable/Configuration.java).
+The configuration class is where the changes are needed, and can be found at [src/main/java/org/flowable/Configuration](src/main/java/org/flowable/Configuration.java).

 Setting up JTA is not trivial.
-First of all the datasource needs to be JTA-enabled.
-Note we're using MySQL now, instead H2:
+First of all, the datasource needs to be JTA-enabled.
+Note this example uses MySQL now, instead of H2:

 ```java
 @Bean(initMethod = "init", destroyMethod = "close")